Sensorless Remote Center of Motion Misalignment Estimation: Experimental Setup

 We build a 3-DoF aluminum frame with an adjustable moving platform, as shown in Fig. \ref{fig:setup}.
-The platform includes an ATI force sensor for ground truth force readings, and a 3D-printed tissue holder with a 3-layer silicone tissue sample.
-In this setup, we can directly measure the ground truth incision misalignment, $D^*$, and the ground truth interaction force at the incision, $f^*_e$, to validate our optimization results.
+The platform integrates an ATI force sensor (ATI Industrial Automation, Apex, NC, USA) for measuring ground-truth forces and a 3D-printed tissue holder that secures a 1\,cm thick, 9$\times$9\,cm$^2$ silicone pad.
+The pad is fabricated from EcoFlex-50 (Smooth-On Inc., Macungie, PA, USA) to mimic body wall interactions at the trocar insertion site.
+As shown in prior studies~\cite{Chaves2022AbdominalWT, Gallarello2019PatientSpecificAP, Lavazza2023StrainRT}, the selected material and thickness represent reasonable approximations for simulating abdominal wall interactions in phantom-based experiments.
+Using this setup, we obtain ground-truth measurements of both incision misalignment ($D^*$) and interaction forces at the incision ($\mb{f}^*_e$) to validate our optimization results.